Ocean liner

-An ocean liner is a type of passenger ship primarily used as a form of transportation across seas or oceans.
+An ocean liner is a type of passenger ship primarily used for transportation across seas or oceans.
 Ocean liners may also carry cargo or mail, and may sometimes be used for other purposes (such as for pleasure cruises or as hospital ships).
-Only one ocean liner remains in service today.
+The Queen Mary 2 is the only active ocean liner in 2025, serving with Cunard Line.

-Cargo vessels running to a schedule are sometimes called liners.
 The category does not include ferries or other vessels engaged in short-sea trading, nor dedicated cruise ships where the voyage itself, and not transportation, is the primary purpose of the trip.
 Nor does it include tramp steamers, even those equipped to handle limited numbers of passengers.
-Some shipping companies refer to themselves as "lines" and their container ships, which often operate over set routes according to established schedules, as "liners".
+Some shipping companies refer to themselves as "lines" and their passenger ships, which often operate over set routes according to established schedules, as "liners".

-Though ocean liners share certain similarities with cruise ships, they must be able to travel between continents from point A to point B on a fixed schedule, so must be faster and built to withstand the rough seas and averse conditions encountered on long voyages across the open ocean.
-To protect against large waves they usually have a higher hull and promenade deck with higher positioning of lifeboats (the height above water called the freeboard), as well as a longer bow than a cruse ship.
-Additionally, for additional strength they are often designed with thicker hull plating than is found on cruise ships, as well as a deeper draft for greater stability, and have large capacities for fuel, food and other consumables on long voyages.
+While sharing certain similarities with cruise ships, such as comfort and luxuries for passengers, ocean liners must be able to travel between continents from point A to point B on a fixed schedule, so must be faster and built to withstand the rough seas and adverse conditions encountered on long voyages across the open ocean.
+A cruise ship will usually travel within a particular region, while occasionally making an ocean voyage for repositioning.
+To protect against large waves, ocean liners usually have a higher hull and promenade deck with higher positioning of lifeboats (the height above water called the freeboard), as well as a longer bow than a cruise ship.
+For additional strength, they are often designed with thicker hull plating than is found on cruise ships, as well as a deeper draft for greater stability, and have large capacities for fuel, food, and other consumables on long voyages.
 On an ocean liner, the captain's tower (bridge) is usually positioned on the upper deck for increased visibility.